5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

        id1(((Input 8))) -->Aid2{Mixer 35} -->id2(Node 24: Mic Jack)
 ```
 ## IV.
 Creating the PinConfiguration
 We can use the schematic and the "verbs.txt" file to create the PinConfiguration.
-The PinConfig tells macOS with audio devices/routings are available, such as: speakers (Laptops), line-in/out, internal mic.
+The PinConfig tells macOS whuch audio devices/routings are available, such as: speakers (on Laptops), line-in/out, internal mic, analog/digital.
 Apple's HDA Driver can handle up to 8 devices so stay within that limit.

 Since I have a docking station for my Lenovo T530 with a Line-out Audio Jack on the rear, I want audio coming out of it when I connect my external speakers to it which currently doesn't work.
 So I want to modify Layout 18 for ALC269 since it's for the same Codec revision and was created for the Lenovo X230 which is very similar to the T530.